fedesanchezvidarte/f1-penca/prd/prediction-system.md

 2.  **Race Winner**: The driver who will win the main race.
 3.  **2nd Place**: The driver who will finish in second place.
 4.  **3rd Place**: The driver who will finish in third place.
-5.  **Positions 4-10**: Prediction of the drivers who will complete the top 10.
+5.  **Top-5**: Prediction of the drivers who will complete the top 5.

 ### Weekend with Sprint Race